 - Being encouraged to participate in healthy activities.

 - Finding behaviours you can engage in rather than drinking alcohol.

-- Participating in group activities that offer support and information on staying sober.
+- Participating in support group activities that offer support and trustworthy health information on staying sober.

 - Recognising the triggers in the environment are likely to lead to cravings such as places, people, and things.

 When you complete 90 days of abstinence in the treatment facility, you will move on from the early abstinence stage to the third stage – maintaining abstinence.

 Again, if your treatment were in an inpatient treatment or residential alcohol treatment center, you would need to continue your rehab process in an outpatient clinic.

 The main focus for this stage of inpatient rehab is maintaining abstinence to avoid relapsing.
 Here, you will learn how to identify the warning signs and any steps to relapse.